corda/corda-docs-portal/content/en/tools/digital-currencies/transferring/approving-or-rejecting-transfer-requests.md

 title: "Approving or Rejecting Transfer Requests"
 ---

+Once a [push transfer request]({{< relref "creating-push-transfer-requests.md" >}}) or [pull transfer request]({{< relref "creating-pull-transfer-requests.md" >}}) has been initiated, it must then either be approved or rejected.
+In the case of a push transfer, it must be approved by the recipient; in the case of a pull transfer, it must be approved by the sender.

 To approve or reject a transfer:

 1. In the left-hand menu, click on **Transfers**.